webcomputing/assistant-validations/README.md

 | cancelGenericIntent    | Invoked if the user says 'cancel'                                                                                                                      | confirmationState.cancelGenericIntent    |
 | stopGenericIntent      | Invoked if the user says 'stop'                                                                                                                        | same as cancel                            |

-If you want to use suggestion chips with your confirmations, use the "suggestionChips" key.
+If you want to use suggestion chips with your confirmations, use the "confirmationState.suggestionChips" key.

+##### Using a custom translation convention

+If you don't want to use the default translation conventions, you can override the function `getTranslationConvention` in your own validation state.
+For an example see [Using a custom state](#using-a-custom-state).

 #### Initialize validations dynamically